-Tribal Health Organizations include health care organizations of the Sovereign Tribal Nations as well as Indian Health Services' health care facilities that serve American Indians and Alaska Natives.
+Tribal Health Organizations include health care organizations of the Sovereign Tribal Nations as well as Indian Health Services health care facilities that serve American Indians and Alaska Natives.

-Tuberculosis (TB) Training Centers provide medical consultation within each center's region.
+Tuberculosis (TB) Training Centers provide medical consultation within each center's region funded by the CDC.
 As part of their first-year activities, the Tuberculosis (TB) Regional Training and Medical Consultation Centers conducted extensive needs assessments to determine TB education and training resources and needs in their regions.